dssg/nfp/README.md

 We would love to hear from other individuals using parts of our code, doing the same kind of work, or interested in getting involved.

 **Email us at dssg-nfp@googlegroups.com.**

+## Solving a Day-to-Day Problem for NFP Nurses

+At the beginning of the fellowship, we met local NFP nurses to discuss their experiences.
+They mentioned that one of their most tedious tasks is calculating the number of home visits they need to make with a new client before she gives birth in order to remain NFP compliant.
+We used the R package Shiny to create a webpage that takes the woman's weeks of gestation as input and gives the number of visits required as output.
+For more details, see the `Shiny_server` directory.

 ## Using R